trcummings/Materials-Editor-Widget/README.md

 **NB: This test suite will only run on Node Version 10 or later**, which I believe is an issue with Jest.
 For the purposes of development I have been using Node Version 12.14.1.

-1. run `npm run test` — This will run the Jest test suite, set up the Enzyme adapter, and run through all of the tests.
+1. run `npm run test` — This will build the bundle in production, and run the Jest test suite against it, set up the Enzyme adapter, and run through all of the tests.
 2. Look at all that green!

 ## How Much Time I Spent on It (and Why)